DeveloperOnFire/developeronfire.github.com/hire-dave.md

 * Consulting
 * Coding and/or Automated Testing Muscle

-To talk about how working with Dave can help you, please [get in contact](dave@raelyard.com).
+To talk about how working with Dave can help you, please get in contact: dave at raelyard dot com.